Battle among Ecuador prison gangs kills at least 68 inmates

 Associated Press

-QUITO, Ecuador (AP) — A prolonged gunbattle between rival gangs inside Ecuador’s largest prison killed at least 68 inmates and wounded 25 on Saturday, while authorities said clashes were still uncontrolled hours later at the Litoral Penitentiary, which recently saw the country’s worst prison bloodbath.
+QUITO, Ecuador (AP) — A prolonged gunbattle between rival gangs inside Ecuador’s largest prison killed at least 68 inmates and wounded 25 on Saturday, while authorities said it took most of the day to regain control at the Litoral Penitentiary, which recently saw the country’s worst prison bloodbath.

 The killing erupted before dawn at the prison in the coastal city of Guayaquil in what officials said was the latest outbreak of fighting among prison gangs linked to international drug cartels.
 Videos circulating on social media showed bodies, some burned, lying on the ground inside the prison.

+The shooting lasted around eight hours, officials said, and then new clashes were reported in part of the prison in the afternoon.

+Presidential spokesman Carlos Jijón finally announced after nightfall that “the situation is controlled throughout the penitentiary.”
+He said about 900 police officers had taken control of the situation.

-In the initital fighting, which lasted eight hours, inmates “tried to dynamite a wall to get into Pavilion 2 to carry out a massacre.
+In the initial fighting, inmates “tried to dynamite a wall to get into Pavilion 2 to carry out a massacre.
 They also burned mattresses to try to to drown (their rivals) in smoke,” said the governor of Guayas province, Pablo Arosemena.

 “We are fighting against drug trafficking,” Arosemena said.
 “It is very hard.”